barryvdh/laravel-async-queue/readme.md

     composer require barryvdh/laravel-async-queue

-Add the Service Provider to the providers array in config/app.php

-    Barryvdh\Queue\AsyncServiceProvider::class,

-You need to create the migration table for queues and run it.

-    $ php artisan queue:table
-    $ php artisan migrate

 You should now be able to use the async driver in config/queue.php.
 Use the same config as for the database, but use async as driver.

     'connections' => array(
         ...
         'async' => array(
             'driver' => 'async',
-            'table' => 'jobs',
-            'queue' => 'default',
-            'expire' => 60,
         ),
         ...
     }

 Set the default to `async`, either by changing to config or setting `QUEUE_DRIVER` in your `.env` file to `async`.

-> Note: By default, `php` is used as the binary path to PHP.
-You can change this by adding the `binary` option to the queue config.
-You can also add extra arguments (for HHVM for example)

-    'connections' => array(
-        ...
-        'async' => array(
-            'driver' => 'async',
-            'table' => 'jobs',
-            'queue' => 'default',
-            'expire' => 60,
-            'binary' => 'php',
-            'binary_args' => '',
-        ),
-        ...
-    }

 It should work the same as the sync driver, so no need to run a queue listener.
 Downside is that you cannot actually queue or plan things.
 Queue::later() is also fired directly.
 For more info see http://laravel.com/docs/queues